Scienziatopazzo/svm-thesis/activity-log.md

 # SVMRegression - Research Activity Log

+## 18th November 2017
+Started working on first draft of thesis material in latex.

 ## 12th November 2017
 Set up *Gurobi* and `gurobipy` and started experimenting with the solver, with the eventual goal of developing a modifiable SVM module and implementing the changes useful for dealing with censored data as described in *Van Belle et al*.